The Generational Divide - and the Grief No One Talks About

 The emotional attunement you longed for as a child - and still long for as an adult.

-We often stay stuck not because we want to blame our parents.
+We often stay stuck, not because we want to blame our parents, but because we’re still hoping they’ll change.

 Still hoping that one day they’ll say: